proxv/jsbundle/README.md

 An array of arbitrary JavaScript statements to insert *after* the entire bundle.

 ### extraRequires
 You can specify additional requires that *jsbundle* will automatically add to all of your modules.
 This is useful for e.g. ensuring you always have underscore available without having to pollute the global namespace or remember to manually require it every time.
-The value for this configuration option must be an object literal, with keys the variable name for the required module and values the path to the module. **Relative paths will be resolved relative to the config file location.**
+The value for this configuration option must be an object literal, with keys the variable name for the required module and values the path to the module.
+Relative paths will be resolved relative to the config file location first, then relative to the *jsbundle* repository directory.

 ### beforeModuleBody
 An array of arbitrary JavaScript statements to insert *before* every module body.